Will you consider me if I haven’t studied law?

 Will I have the opportunity to do a secondment?

-Yes, you may get the chance to spend three or six months within the legal department of a client or at another Charles Russell Speechlys office, either of which may be overseas.
+Yes, but this is only available to those based in the London office.
+Our secondments may involve spending three or six months within the legal department of a client or at another Charles Russell Speechlys office, either of which may be overseas.

 Are any of the seats compulsory?